chenyan1998/Term6_Database_AWS/README.md

 - Mongo commands script which is `mongo_commands.js`, performs the following functionalities:
   1. Create admin user against admin database with secure password
-  2. Create kindle_metadate database and collection to store metadata with assigned test_user and password to it
+  2. Create kindle_metadata database and collection to store metadata with assigned test_user and password to it
   3. Create web_log database and collection to store web logs with assigned test_user and password to it

 ## 3.4.
 Data Processing